RevenueHunt/docs/docs/how-to-guides/sync-selected-collections.md

 The `collections first` feature allows you to prioritize which collections you want to sync with Shop Quiz, enhancing the quiz's performance and avoiding potential technical issues.

+!!! info

     To activate this feature in your account, please [contact support](https://docs.revenuehunt.com/how-to-guides/contact-customer-support/).

 This guide outlines the steps to select specific collections for synchronization with the Shop Quiz app.